Previous KAL’s

 Beyond BOBBOL 2014 / 2015 KAL’s

 Beyond BOBBOL 2014 carries on the tradition of learn-and-knit-a-longs for small projects while learning and practicing in bit-sized steps.
-2013′s BOBBOL Series for Bits Of Beads/Bits Of Lace expanded the popular Bits of Lace 2012 Series with additional types of small lace projects and the addition of projects for building skills in beading.
+2013′s BOBBOL Series for Bits Of Beads/Bits OLace expanded the popular Bits of Lace 2012 Series with additional types of small lace projects and the addition of projects for building skills in beading.
 For 2014, we are set to go Beyond BOBBOL with projects to refine our skills in lace and beads, and add new ones.

 Flowered Crown Baby Hat (April – May)